The Ultimate Guide to Personalized and Adaptive Learning

 1. Foster continuous learning

 Personalization requires more data than traditional training activities and platforms can provide.
 To build a robust data profile, an employee must engage in learning experiences as frequently as possible.
-That’s why continuous approaches to learning, such as daily microlearning, are essential.
+That’s why continuous approaches to learning are essential.
 Not only does continuous learning have its own value proposition, but it will also yield a deeper, more consistent data flow, which is necessary for an adaptive experience.